Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We can convert IBM iSeries (AS400) DB2 Table into dBase Format, download, and Link or Import into MS-Access Databases.
-The downloading procedure must be created and run from AS400 Menus.
-If it requires several steps before the output file is transferred to the local drive, then it can be automated with Macro Scripts.
-The keystrokes can be recorded and modified in such a way that the target file goes to a specific location on the Local Machine with a predefined name that remains linked with the Microsoft Access Database.
+IBM iSeries (AS400) DB2 tables can be converted into dBase format, downloaded, and then linked or imported into MS Access databases.
+The downloading process is typically initiated and run from the AS400 menus.
+If multiple steps are required before transferring the output file to the local drive, this process can be automated using macro scripts.
+Keystrokes can be recorded and modified so that the target file is saved to a specific location on the local machine with a predefined name, allowing it to remain linked to the Microsoft Access database.

 Linking to IBM iSeries DB2 Tables.